 For a particular type or manufacturer, when a specific derating rule is defined in the appendix of the approved ESCC detail specification issued by the ESCC Executive, it shall take precedence over the generic requirement of this standard.

-5.3.3bECSS-Q-ST-30-11_0140011
+There are many misunderstandings about ratings vs derating.
+Specifications normally only contain ratings.
+The exceptions are listed in 5.3.3b.

+ECSS-Q-ST-30-11_0140011

 Users shall check for application the actual status of the ESCC Derating exceptions on the following ESCC web site page: ESCC Derating deviations

-A list of the ESCC detail specifications applicable at the time of publication and containing deviations to general derating requirements of this standard is available in informative Annex B.

 ECSS-Q-ST-30-11_0140012

 Users shall clearly identify in the Parts Stress Analysis document the list of the ESCC Derating exceptions taken into consideration in their analysis.